ryos17/phone-audio-mark/README.md

 - The script automatically handles both training and validation metrics if available
 - For subscripts in titles, use Unicode characters (e.g., A₁₀₀)
 - Output is saved as a high-resolution PNG file (300 DPI)
+- Use `--epoch-limits` to compare models trained for different numbers of epochs
+- When using `--epoch-limits`, make sure the number of limits matches the number of input files

 ## Training